Home ยป Recipes ยป Recipes

 2. Place the cupcake liners in the cupcake tin and set it aside.

-3. In a medium bowl, sift together 1 cup AP flour, 1 1/2 tsp cocoa powder, and 1/2 tsp salt and mix until combined.
+3. In a medium bowl, sift together all-purpose flour, unsweetened cocoa powder, and salt and mix until combined.
 Set the dry ingredients to the side.

-4. In a large mixing bowl, whisk 1/2 c milk, 1/2 c sourdough discard, 1/2 tsp almond extract **, and 1/4 tsp red food coloring ** until smooth.
+4. In a large mixing bowl, whisk the milk, sourdough discard, almond/vanilla extract, and red food coloring, if desired, until smooth.

-5. In a bowl of a stand mixer fitted with a paddle attachment, cream 1/2 stick butter, and 3/4 c sugar until creamy on medium speed, about 2 minutes.
+5. In a bowl of a stand mixer fitted with a paddle attachment, cream the room temperature unsalted butter and sugar until creamy on medium speed, about 2 minutes.
 Stop to scrape the bottom and sides of the bowl when necessary.

 7. Now, alternate adding the dry and wet ingredients to the stand mixer.